 When do we need to consult the ICO?

-If you have carried out a DPIA that identifies a high risk and you cannot do anything to reduce it, prior consultation with the ICO is required under GDPR.
+If you have carried out a DPIA that identifies a high risk and you cannot do anything to reduce it, prior consultation with the ICO is required under UK GDPR.
 You cannot go ahead with the processing until you have consulted us.

 The focus is on the ‘residual risk’ after you have taken any mitigating measures.
 If your DPIA identified a high risk but you have done things to reduce the risk so it is no longer high, you need not consult us.